 For gifted and talented primary school instrumentalists

-The Delius School is a fantastic initiative from Bradford Council’s Music & Arts Service and offers the most talented young musicians from the Bradford district the chance to develop their skills in all areas of music while discovering exciting new activities.
+The Delius School is a fantastic initiative from Bradford Council’s Music & Arts Service and offers talented young musicians from the Bradford district the chance to develop their skills in all areas of music while discovering exciting new activities.

 Students at The Delius School students meet once a month on a Sunday morning to take part in classes and workshops that will enrich their musical experience.
 They also benefit from enhancement activities such as residential trips and concert visits.

 Students from Bradford state schools also receive a 20-minute individual instrumental lesson at a subsidised rate.
 Lessons take place during the week, possibly out of school time.

 Tasmin Little, the world-famous violinist, and Kimberley Walsh, from Girls Aloud, believe that this is such an important step for young musicians in Bradford that they have become patrons of The Delius School.

 This scheme is heavily supported by the Bradford Music Education Hub to allow costs to remain as low as possible for parents/carers.

 Selection for The Delius School is by audition due to the limited number of places available.

 Auditions for the Delius School take place once a year and are available for pupils who will be in Years 4, 5 or 6 in September 2021, have been playing for 1 year or more, and have reached the equivalent of Grade One standard.

 For further information, please contact Felicity French on 01274 434970 or email email@example.com